 therapy When trauma was ongoing.
 When a person experiences shock and abuse, their body learns to stay alive by staying in a stress-response state.
 Though necessary during the time of the trauma, eventually, prolonged activation of the nervous system takes a significant toll on physical, emotional, and relational wellbeing.
 Therapy that moves toward this activation without agenda or judgement can help shake loose the the pain and shame that accompanies trauma while offering a new experience.

 therapy when survival meant separation.
 Dissociation occurs when the brain, body, and mind lose coherence and begin operating as if separate.
 Dissociation can be small, like getting a little foggy when a big emotion is at the door, or bigger, like feeling as if your reflection doesn’t really belong to you.
 Sometimes, when it's necessary, the brain will adapt to trauma by creating significant disconnection between thoughts, parts (sometimes called states), and memories.
 Approaching dissociation with respect and curiosity supports your internal system in its natural desire to move toward healing and coherence.

 how therapy informed by ipnb leads us home

-For many of us, too much of our time feels lost in efforts or activities that have no real substance or meaning.
+Often too much of our time feels lost in efforts or activities that have no real substance or meaning for us.
 We want to feel free, creative, and authentic, but we get caught up in self-criticism, perfectionism, or just surviving day to day.
 What we need most is flexibility and choice, but we feel trapped in rigid patterns or a sense that it's impossible to plan for what's coming next.
 When we try to change by enforcing an external structure that works against our native patterns and adaptations, we might feel successful for a moment, but most of the time we find ourselves back in the same cycle of rigidity or chaos.
 By learning to follow first, lead second, we can return home to what really matters and begin to live more authentically.